typedb/typedb-docs/10-query/01b-pattern-negation.md

 };
 ```

-or, mark the unreachable nodes by specifying the following rule:
+We can mark the unreachable nodes by defining the following rule:

 ```
 unreachable sub relation, relates from, relates to;
-unreachability-rule
+unreachability-rule sub rule,
 when {
     $x isa node;
     $y isa node;